torieketcham/marinebon.github.io/pages/readme.md

 ### 1. Local Jekyll Development: ###
 Running Jekyll locally will allow for faster site development, but you must be able to install Ruby on your workstation.

-If you are able to run the Ruby/Jekyll environment locally, refer to the [Jekyll Development Environment Set Up](https://ioos.github.io/ioos_jekyll_theme/pages/jekyll/) page for the steps required for this approach.
+If you are able to run the Ruby/Jekyll environment locally, refer to the [Jekyll Development Environment Set Up](https://ioos.github.io/mbon_jekyll_theme/pages/jekyll/) page for the steps required for this approach.

 ### 2. GitHub Pages-based Development: ###
 If you can't run Ruby/Jekyll on your workstation, you can still make a GitHub Pages documentation site based on this template.
-The process to do this is to download the code from the ['gh-pages'](https://github.com/ioos/ioos_jekyll_theme/tree/gh-pages) branch of this repository, adapt for your site needs, and publish to a 'gh-pages' branch of your own repository.
+The process to do this is to download the code from the ['gh-pages'](https://github.com/ioos/mbon_jekyll_theme/tree/gh-pages) branch of this repository, adapt for your site needs, and publish to a 'gh-pages' branch of your own repository.
 Instructions to do this:

 ```
 cd /my/sourcecode/dir
-git clone --recursive -b gh-pages https://github.com/ioos/ioos_jekyll_theme.git
+git clone --recursive -b gh-pages https://github.com/ioos/mbon_jekyll_theme.git
-cd ioos_jekyll_theme
+cd mbon_jekyll_theme
 ```
-Next, you will need to copy the files downloaded to the 'ioos_jekyll_theme' directory to your target repository.
+Next, you will need to copy the files downloaded to the 'mbon_jekyll_theme' directory to your target repository.
 Assuming you have an existing repository, the easiest way to do this is to create a new 'gh-pages' branch, and then remove all git-tracked files and replace by the template code.
 Roughly, this looks like (use with caution):